Empowering First Responder Families Peer Support Group©

 Care Behind The Badge

-Parul Shah - Founder of Empowering First Responder Families Peer Support and Empowering Lens©
+Parul Shah - Founder/creator of Empowering First Responder Families Peer Support and Empowering Lens©

 In life, we often say “we wear many hats”.